-During the period between January 1, 2023 and March 3, 2023 the Company sold 2,298,594 ADSs representing the Company's ordinary shares, DKK 1 nominal value, with each ADS representing one ordinary shares, at a volume weighted average price (VWAP) of \$1.90 per ADS.
+On January 25, 2024, the Company sold 2,633,550 ordinary shares represented by ADSs, DKK 1 nominal value, at a VWAP of \$97.56 per ADS.
 The ADSs were sold pursuant to the Sales Agreement with JonesTrading dated October 3, 2022.
-After deducting fees, and expenses, total proceeds to the Company from the sales of the ADSs were approximately \$4.2 million.
-In connection with such sales, the Company registered aggregate share capital increases of nominal DKK 2,298,594 with the Danish Business Authority.
+After deducting fees and expenses, total proceeds to the Company from the sales of the ADSs were approximately \$2.5 million.
+In connection with such sales, the Company registered aggregate share capital increases of nominal DKK 2,633,550 with the Danish Business Authority.